cordellbonnieux/Draw-And-Conquer/README.md

 #### Game Board

 After player is notified, they will communicate with the game server using the game session UUID and their UUID.
-If the game server determines the game session or the player dose not belong to the game session, it will return an error.
+If the game server determines the game session or the player does not belong to the game session, it will return an error.

-Upon transition to the game, an n x n board is created on the client, with the corresponding data structure on the server.
-The variable n is determined by the server on startup, and represents the number of players in a game session; i.e. when there are n players in the queue, a new game is created which generates an n x n board clientside.
+Upon transition to the game, a board is created on the client, with the corresponding data structure on the server.
+The number of tiles and the number of players in each section is determined by the server on startup.

-- The server creates a data structure representing the grid, each cell contains a CellState: OPEN, USED (by player), CLOSED (by player)
+- The server creates a data structure representing the grid, each cell contains a CellState: locked, claimed, or unclaimed.
-- Each client may only start to draw on an OPEN cell
+- Each client may only start to draw on an unclaimed cell
-- When a user draws on a cell, the coords and user name are sent to the server and the cell changes to USED state, keeping track of the player
+- When a user draws on a cell, the tile index is sent to the server and the cell changes to locked state, keeping track of the player
-- If a user lets go of drawing, a transmission to the server is sent, if the cell is over 50% covered its state is changed to CLOSED, else it is OPEN again
+- If a user lets go of drawing, a transmission to the server is sent, if the cell was locked by the player, it changes to claimed state, otherwise it remains locked.
-- Each action by any user will trigger a retransmission of the current state of the game board to all players
+- The server broadcasts the state of the cell to all clients.

 The player will first request a colour for their pen.